yamautomate/Yamautomate.IAM/README.md

 Based on: [```Yamautomate.Core```](https://github.com/yamautomate/Yamautomate.Core)

 ## Limitations and assumptions
-- Single forrest Domains only
+- Assumes username notation of "firstname.lastname"
-- Assumes Hybrid Identities
+- No logic if two users with same name exist

 ## Prereqs